 I tried to redeem myself in college, and had a 3.83 GPA in my undergrad major itself, but a B average in outside subjects.
 I averaged a higher median GPA in graduate studies.
 I’ve always faced the distraction of wanting to read and study outside things independent of assignments.
 My library grew exorbitantly as did my vocabulary.
 I came to realize that certain things I deemed worthy of esteem, such as the classics, the humanities, and history had value independent of their utility in earning a living.
 I came to fall back on the study of such things.
 I didn’t believe they found a greater embrace, however, by trying to turn them into a career.
 In fact, I came to realize it was a folly to become a college professor regardless of mentors who pushed me in that direction.
 The market for Ph.D’s is simply not present.

 Living in the shadow of a genius had this overarching impact on my life.
 It compelled me to strive for improvement, often in a futile manner, and at times broaching wish-fulfillment.
-Nevertheless, I strove to better myself through applying knowledge, growing in knowledge and wisdom, and recognizing that hard work (obviously lacking amid the ill-discipline of youth) was vitally requisite for success.
+Nevertheless, I strove to better myself through applied knowledge, wisdom, and recognizing that hard work (obviously lacking amid the ill-discipline of youth) is requisite for success.
 I’ve written a 400+ page manuscript for a constitutional history book.
-I programmed mobile apps, web sites, and worked for start-ups that had momentary success and flopped.
-Being a genius by itself doesn’t give one character, nor work ethic, nor motivation to persevere.
-I am convinced that regardless of one’s cognitive limitations that ‘Genius’ effort can be achieved by a mindset of dedication and hard work, and doing the best with one’s God-given abilities, and talents.
+I programmed web sites, helped develop mobile apps, and worked for start-ups that had momentary success and flopped.
+Being a ‘genius‘ alone certainly doesn’t give one character, nor work ethic, nor motivation to persevere.
+I am convinced that regardless of one’s cognitive limitations that ‘genius effort‘ can be achieved by a mindset of dedication and hard work, and doing the best with one’s God-given abilities, and talents.
 New skills and competencies can be developed as well.
 What’s the true secret to personal growth, and ever expanding knowledge, skills, and talents?
 Dedication, effort and perseverance.

 The rivalry between Vincent (Ethan Hawke) and Anton (Loren Dean) comes to a head in one final competition.